MaxNanasy/osx/README.md

 This repo contains an unofficial GitHub-import of the OS X source packages from http://opensource.apple.com/

+New source releases are imported automatically as they are published on http://opensource.apple.com/

 Which source package contains the source for OS X binary X?
 -----------------------------------------------------------